wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

             self._handle_event(fd, handler, events)

 We get IO events, and run handlers for all of them, these handlers can also register new callbacks, which we run too.
-Then using such a framework, it is very nice to have a garanty that all things are run serially, so you do not have to put any locks.
-So this is an ideal case for the transaction module - it gives us garanties that things appear to be run serially, so in user code we do not need any locks.
+When using such a framework, it is very nice to have a guaranty that all handlers are run serially, so you do not have to put any locks.
+This is an ideal case for the transaction module - it gives us guaranties that things appear to be run serially, so in user code we do not need any locks.
 We just need to change the code above to something like::